darthbeep/blog_source/source/_posts/2019-07-24-analyzing-an-open-source-project-part-iii-if-statements.markdown

 fi
 {% endcodeblock %}

 I'm going to avoid repeating myself and not discuss anything previously discussed.
 For the if statement to trigger, two conditions must be met.
 First, `-z` checks if something is `null`, so `$DESTDIR` be an empty string.
-Second the output of `id -un` must not be equal to `root`. `id` is a function that gives information on users, with `-u` giving only information on the user running the command and -n giving the user's name.
+Second the output of `id -un` must not be equal to `root`. `id` is a function that gives information on users, with `-u` giving only information on the user running the command and `-n` giving the user's name.
 So `id -un` will only output root if the user is running the script as root.
 Therefore, the if statement will only trigger if `$DESTDIR` is an empty string (in this case representing the root directory) and if the user is not `root`.
 Essentially checking if the user is trying to build the directory in a place they have access to.
 If the user doesn't have access to the directory, the script will exit with an error.

 However, this method of checking is not perfect.
 If the user tries to build in a non `root` directory they don't have access to as non `root` (and this sentence is why you shouldn't give a person and a place the same name), this error checker wont trigger.

-The smarter thing would be to check if the user is not root and not the owner of the file (admittedly this leaves out groups and everyone-can-edit directories, but those are really edge cases).
+One smarter thing would be to check if the user is not root and not the owner of the file (admittedly this leaves out groups and everyone-can-edit directories, but those are really edge cases).
 The command `stat` gives information on the file, and its `--format` argument allows it to display only certain things.
 When `--format` is set to `"%U"`, it only prints out the user.
 So put together.

-{% codeblock lang:bash libinput-gestures-setup %}
+{% codeblock lang:bash %}
 if [[ $(id -un) != $(stat --format="%U" "$DESTDIR/") && $(id -un) != root ]]; then
 	echo "Install or uninstall must be run as sudo/root." exit 1